-No respite in Gaza from Israeli strikes
+No respite in Gaza from Israeli strikes, as diplomatic efforts intensify

 The UN Security Council was due to hold an emergency meeting Tuesday amid a flurry of urgent diplomacy aimed at stemming Israeli air strikes that have killed more than 200 Palestinians.